marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 Programming is simply to create computer programs.
 We are surrounded by computer programs (or software) everywhere.
-For instance Microsoft Word, Mozilla Firefox and Photoshop.
-Or the apps you have installed on your smart phone.
+For instance Microsoft Word, Mozilla Firefox and Photoshop, or the apps you have installed on your smart phone.
 These are all examples of programs, but they are very large programming projects, and they are the result of multiple people working together to create a complete product that can do many things.